-1. Applicants who filed a Pre 1-1-08 education affidavit will have until June 30, 2010 to have obtained a State License.
-A failure to meet this deadline will automatically place the applicant under the following revised 2008 AQB educational criteria.
-That is, all candidates for State License shall have successfully completed and submitted to the Board a minimum of 150 hours of qualifying education that is in conformity with the AQB core curriculum as set forth in the appendix.
-The 15 hour USPAP course included in these hours must be an AQB equivalent and taught by an AQB certified instructor.

-State Registered appraisers who have satisfied the Board's initial requirement of completing the 15-hour National USPAP course need only to document completion of the 7 hour USPAP Update course within the two years preceding their sitting for the exam.
+- 1. All candidates for State License shall have successfully completed and submitted to the Board a minimum of 150 hours of qualifying education that is in conformity with the AQB core curriculum.
+The 15 hour USPAP course included in these hours must be an AQB equivalent and taught by an AQB certified instructor who is also a state certified appraiser. - 2.
+State Registered appraisers who have satisfied the Board's initial requirement of completing the 15 hour National USPAP course need only to document completion of the 7 hour USPAP Update course within the two years preceding their sitting for the exam.